The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Rate upper-bound for

 The subadditivity of entropy also gives \(T_{\ell} \geq H(Y) = n\cdot \lg \abs{\Sigma_{\mathrm{in}}}\), and

 Substituting these in \cref{eq:16} gives \(\lg |\Sigma| \geq \alpha(n) \ell\cdot \lg \abs{\Sigma_{\mathrm{in}}}.\) \end{proof}

 The proof above is robust to certain small perturbations to the definition of \alamCode{}.
 In particular, it can be easily adapted to establish rate upper bounds for \(D\)-deficient \lamCodes{} as well, as we show below.
+We restate the corresponding result (\cref{thm-deficient-lamcode-rate-upper-bound}) below for ease of reference. \defLamUpperBound*